 Why would someone post-date a check?

-People will typically post-date a check when they know there are not funds currently in the account to cover the amount on the check.
-They are waiting for a deposit to come in so that the funds will be available so that the check will not bounce.
+People will typically post-date a check when they know there are no funds currently in the account to cover the check.
+They are waiting for a deposit to come in so that the check will not bounce.

-Why are they two fields for the amount on a check?
+Why are there two fields for the amount on a check?

-Now that you know the basics of writing a check, you can be prepared for when there aren’t other payment options such as cash or automatic payment.
+Now that you know the basics of writing a check, you are prepared for when there aren’t other payment options such as cash or automatic payment.

 Do you have any questions when it comes to filling out a check?
 If so, please let us know in the comments below.